RudrakshaBillore1/react-compiler/README.md

-# CodeRush - Compile and Execute code in 40+ languages
+# React-compiler - Compile and Execute code in 40+ languages

 ⚡️